ATA Casualties

 [1 casualty] |

-There were also 2 crashes, with 3 fatalities, outside the UK: - Basil Frederick Wrightson - Ernest A David 'Jim' Kempster
+There were also 2 crashes, with 3 fatalities, outside the UK: - Basil Frederick Wrightson crashed a Spitfire XVI, TB329, in Opbrakel, Belgium, and - Ernest A David 'Jim' Kempster , and Flt-Eng Harold Race , died when their Anson DG916 crashed into the River Rhine

 [3 casualties] [2 flying as pilot] |

-The list at raf-lichfield.co.uk has 177 names.
-I have not included the following 10 fatalities, even though several were recorded by CWGC as 'Air Transport Auxiliary'
+The original 1950 Roll of Honour has 173 names, the list at raf-lichfield.co.uk has 177.
+My list has 176.
+I have not included the following 8 fatalities, even though some were recorded by CWGC as 'Air Transport Auxiliary'

 1. Captain Douglas Stanley King Douglas, along with First Officer Derek Eveleigh and Radio Operator John William Elliott, died in the crash of BOAC's Lockheed 14 Super Electra G-AFKD "Loch Invar", at Beinn Uird, Rowardennan on 22/23 April 1940.
 All three were long-term BOAC employees, and I can find no reference to any of them being seconded to ATA.
 This was not a delivery flight; G-AFKD was delivered to BOAC at Heston on 20 Oct 1938.
 The Scotsman (Wednesday 24 April 1940) reported that "The machine had been engaged on the now stopped Perth-Scandinavia service , and left Perth to change its base to Heston, which it should have reached before dark on Monday."